Chile–Italy relations

-Chile–Italy relations refers to the current and historical relations between the Republic of Chile and the Italian Republic.
+Chile–Italy relations are the current and historical relations between the Republic of Chile and the Italian Republic.
 The relationship between Chile and Italy is based on a long history of contacts that have taken place at the political level, but also due to the presence of an important Italian community in Chile and Chileans in Italy.
 Both nations are members of the OECD and the United Nations.